mohithbuilds/portfolio/apps/portfolio/src/posts/ar.md

 Even fashion is getting in on the AR act!
 Big names like Meta are collaborating with established brands like Ray-Ban to create AR glasses that are both stylish and functional.
 Meta's Ray-Ban Stories integrate AI into the frames, allowing you to take photos and videos with a simple voice command or tap on the temple.
 Imagine capturing those perfect vacation moments without ever pulling out your phone, or discreetly recording a lecture for later review.

 This is just the tip of the iceberg for AR glasses with built-in intelligence.
-Imagine these glasses becoming even more sophisticated, offering real--time translations as you travel the world, or identifying landmarks and providing historical information with a simple glance.
+Imagine these glasses becoming even more sophisticated, offering real-time translations as you travel the world, or identifying landmarks and providing historical information with a simple glance.
 The possibilities are truly endless.

 With companies like Nimo and Meta leading the charge, the future of AR is looking incredibly bright.